wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 			  [ ] Test Stubs
 			  [ ] Mock Objects
 			- #flaschard **Pregunta 3:** During testing, you find that the unit tests require the use of a computationally expensive database.
 What could you use as a test double?

 			  [ ] Test Stubs
 			  [ ] Fake Objects
-			- Incorrecto
+				- Incorrecto:
 				- Test stubs would only provide outputs for a few values.
 -
 -
 -